 But why?
 In this post, I’ll pose a hypothesis that says viral content is all about psychology.
 You run it through your BS meter.
 We’ll see what happens.

 A perennial optimist, psychology professor Abraham Maslow walked on the sunny, rather than the dark side of mental health.
 He looked at successful people and created a hierarchy of needs, a five-point step ladder to life bliss.
 Maslow’s hierarchy purported to explain all human motivation.
 We turned his theory into a neat colorful pyramid.

 People at the bottom stage are motivated only by the basics: the need for food, shelter or using the bathroom.
 People at the top stage of self-actualization wax poetic about their love of Adam Smith or Karl Marx.

 People in the middle are motivated by their need to belong, find love, acceptance, health, and family.
 Social media meets these middle needs faster, more efficiently and easier than any other media.
 Viral content, by extension, meets these middle-stage needs on a universal level.

 Why We Use Leads to Why We Share

 “Why We Use Facebook,” is the most comprehensive literature review of Facebook users to date.
 The study by two Boston researchers suggests people use SNS to fulfill those squishy middle needs of belonging and self-identity.
 The study says we use social networks to:

 - Affirm what we like (even if we’re talking about stuff we don’t).

 By extension, we share content that lives within these affirmations.
 Last year, The New York Times delved into content sharing with a survey of 2,500 “heavy content sharers.”
+(You can view the PDF here).
 The study created an entire lexicon around people who share, including a persona named “hipsters.”
 But if you understand Maslow, you can make your own conclusions about why content is shared.